MobileReality/react-native-select-pro/website/docs/api/common.md

 ```typescript jsx
 scrollToSelectedOption?: boolean;
 ```
-If `true` options list is scrolled to the selected option
+If `true` options list is scrolled to the selected option.
+Not working for options list with sections

 ### searchable
 ```typescript jsx
 searchable?: boolean;
 ```
-If `true` let user search in a select options by typing in select
+If `true` let user search in a select options by typing in select.
+Not working for options list with sections

 ### searchPattern
 ```typescript jsx